Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/vms_update.md

 ---
 title: "Update Transfer CFT"
 linkTitle: "Update"
 weight: 220
----This section describes how to perform the following Transfer CFT tasks in an OpenVMS environment:
+--- This section describes how to perform the following Transfer CFT tasks in an OpenVMS environment:

 - [Apply a service pack](#Apply)
 - [Remove a service pack](#Remove)